 Our ultimate list of paleo-approved foods will help simplify your planning if you're dining out or cooking at home.
-Whether you're a beginner or just looking for a refresher on the rules, here's what you need to know to eat paleo.
+Whether you're a beginner, looking for a refresher on the rules or just want to adopt some of the healthiest parts of the Paleo Diet, here's what you need to know to eat paleo.

 What is the Paleo Diet?

 The premise behind "eating paleo" is that the current Western diet is contributing to the rise of chronic diseases such as obesity, heart disease and cancer.
 Paleo diet proponents claim, eating this way can reduce inflammation, improve workouts, increase energy, help with weight loss, stabilize blood sugar and even reduce the risk of chronic diseases.